 I was a stray, living in the park, when some neighbors brought me inside.
 Back then I was too shy to even look at people.
 I spent a lot of time hiding out.
 Things have changed.
 I've decided that being out and about, playing, and getting plenty of pets is better!
 With the people I know, I am the sweetest lap cat around.
 My foster people think I'm the best cat ever.
 Hey, I'm just repeating what I hear.

 Being around other cats has really brought me out of my shell.
-I would love to be adopted with one of my friends, like Libby or maybe Matilda.
+I could be adopted with one of my friends, like Libby.
 Or maybe to live with a new friend?
 Other cats adore me.
 I am mellow and get along with pretty much every cat I meet.
-Matilda was once an untrusting stray like me, but now she's a loving lap cat too.
-When I see that Matilda's getting lap time, I rush over to get my pets too.
-Sometimes we even share a lap if Matilda lets me.

 I have a ball playing with the other cats here in our foster home.
 Every morning after breakfast, the games begin.
 We have all sorts of toys to spread around too.
 This is so much better than chasing down my dinner like I had to do when I was a stray.

 I'm a pretty tabby with a nice, round face.
 I'm super duper soft because of the healthy food I get here.
-I'm not fat... but I'm sturdily built.
+I'm not fat... but I am sturdily built.
 I just need patient people and a quiet home with a cat friend.
 It will take me a little while to adjust to new people and surroundings.
 Given time, I will do just fine.
 And you will have the best cat ever.

 To hear more about Momo, call Molly at 651-295-3758 or email firstname.lastname@example.org.